wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/vaccination-environment-prep/includes/3-access.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of providing a name for the group creation.](../media/18-group-name.png)](../media/18-group-name.png)

-5. Follow the instructions for [create groups](/microsoft-365/admin/create-groups/create-groups?view=o365-worldwide#add-members-to-the-group) to add yourself and other users to the security group.
+5. Follow the instructions for [creating groups](/microsoft-365/admin/create-groups/create-groups?view=o365-worldwide#add-members-to-the-group/?azure-portal=true) to add yourself and other users to the security group.
 The users in this group will only be able to deploy MVM in an environment.
 Make sure that the user created in Exercise 1, Task 1 is part of this group.

-6. Navigate to [https://portal.azure.com](https://portal.azure.com/) with the same credentials and follow the instructions for [find tenant](/azure/active-directory/fundamentals/active-directory-how-to-find-tenant#find-tenant-id-through-the-azure-portal) to retrieve the Tenant ID, which you will be using in the later steps.
+6. Navigate to [https://portal.azure.com](https://portal.azure.com/) with the same credentials and follow the instructions for [find tenant](/azure/active-directory/fundamentals/active-directory-how-to-find-tenant#find-tenant-id-through-the-azure-portal/?azure-portal=true) to retrieve the Tenant ID, which you will be using in the later steps.

 7. In Azure portal, select **Groups.**